Frosthaven/aeroplace/README.md

 This utility currently has the following limitations:

 - Only one instance of an application can be handled at a time.
 This will change.
-- Avoid placing the application's name in the optional `-t` flag, as the search comparison gets confused and will return a false positive.
-This will change.
+- Avoid using *only* the application's name in the optional `-t` flag, as it will always match, even if the window hasn't been spawned yet.

 ## Roadmap